 - Rules – Rules are needed for a well-functioning society, even if they don’t always “feel right” or “feel fair”

-- Responsibility – because that’s the only way we grow up.
-Unless we take personal responsibility, we’ll never be empowered to get the best outcome of any situation.
+- Responsibility – Because that’s how we grow up.
+Without personal responsibility, we’re never truly empowered to make the best of any situation.

 Rings

 When you get married, you wear a ring.
-Yes, getting married means you’re no longer available for other people, but it also means that you have gained a different type of freedom; now you know what your playing field is, and this gives you a sense of direction.
-And it can be incredibly liberating.
+Sure, marriage means you’re no longer available to others, but it also brings a different kind of freedom: you know the shape of your playing field, and that clarity gives you direction.
+It can be incredibly liberating.

-When you don’t commit to anything, you’re in a state of endless possibilities, where… exactly, nothing happens.
+When you don’t commit to anything, you remain in a state of endless possibility, where – ironically – nothing actually happens.

-To pass Saturn’s 1st maturity test, we all have to wear a ring at some point.
+To pass Saturn’s first maturity test, we all have to wear a ring at some point.
 To make a commitment.
-It can be marriage.
-It can be having a family.
-Taking a mortgage.
-Or having a pet to look after.
+It could be marriage, starting a family, taking out a mortgage, or even caring for a pet.

 Rules

-Quite a few years ago I attended a contemporary art exhibition in Berlin.
-The exhibition was called “One on One”.
+Some years ago, I attended a contemporary art exhibition in Berlin called “One on One”.

-It was not your regular exhibition – because it was not in an open plan.
-To see each individual artwork you had to queue, and then enter the room/cubicle – by yourself, only one person at a time.
+It was not your typical exhibition – it was not an open plan.
+To see each artwork, you had to queue and then enter a small room or cubicle, alone.
+One person at a time.

-As soon as the person in front of you would leave the room, you’d have to hang a “One on One” sign outside on the door handle, and then proceed inside the room – all by yourself.
-You and the artwork.
+After the person before you left, you’d hang a “One on One” sign on the door handle and step inside by yourself.
+Just you and the artwork.

-I was quite tired from queuing and I could have had a bit of sugar.
-But no, there was that big sign with “No” to warn you that you shouldn’t do it.
-Or…
+Still, I was tired from queuing and could’ve used a bit of sugar.
+But there was that big “No” warning.
+Or… was it?

-And then I thought, wait a minute, I can actually grab a bar.
-What if “No” is not really a rule?
-In the one-on-one dimension, do other people’s rules apply?
-Do they make sense for where I am, here and now?
+Suddenly, I wondered: What if “No” isn’t really a rule?
+In this one-on-one space, do other people’s rules apply?
+Do they even make sense for where I am, right now?

 I grabbed a Milky Way bar and left the room.
-As soon as I left – and before the next person in the queue got in – I saw someone from the organizers replacing the missing Milky Way bar with a new one, so that the box is again intact, to “confuse” the next viewers.
+As soon as I did—before the next person entered – I saw a staff member quietly replace the missing bar, restoring the box to its perfect state and “confusing” the next visitor.

-So yes, it was all staged.
-The artwork aimed to simulate a decision-making process: how would you react when you’re confronted with a rule.
-How would you react when confronted with real, or perceived authority.
+It was all staged.
+The artwork was designed to simulate the decision-making process: how do you respond when faced with a rule, with real or perceived authority?

 Saturn is not “all about rules”.
-Saturn is about rules that make sense.
-About rules that serve a greater good.
-About rules that can keep you safe and happy inside the ring.
-Knowing which rules to follow, and which to break is the 2nd Saturn’s lesson.
+It’s about rules that make sense – rules that serve a greater good, that keep you safe and happy within the ring.
+Knowing which rules to follow, and which to question or break, is Saturn’s second lesson.

 And here comes the final one.